andrewpickett/advent-of-code/2020/python/day1/README.md

 Part 2 was just another straightforward extension on part one.
 Once again, I decided to just brute force it with 3 loops.
-I g the answer in about a minute and successfully finished Day 1!
+I got the answer in about a minute and successfully finished Day 1!

 # Results